Rollen Stewart

+Early life

+Stewart grew up in Spokane, Washington.
+Both his parents were alcoholics.
+His father died when Stewart was 7 and his mother died in a house fire when he was 15, the same year his sister was strangled by a boyfriend.
+He operated an auto parts store until his wife left him and he closed the shop and moved to the mountains.
+From 1972 until at least 1977, he operated a ranch with a new wife in Cle Elum, Washington.

 Publicity

-Stewart became a born-again Christian, and was determined to "get the message out" via television.
-His first major appearance was at the 1977 NBA Finals; by the time of the 1979 MLB All-Star Game, broadcasters actively tried to avoid showing him.
+Stewart and his wife, Linda, were dyeing their hair rainbow colors by 1977 at the latest.
+A 1977 article in The Everett Herald described the duo as "amateur disco dancers" who traveled to clubs and festivals throughout the Pacific Northwest, including the Portland Rose Festival.
+Stewart said the couple called themselves "the People Pleasers" and their goal was to make it onto The Gong Show.
+His first major television appearance was at the 1977 NBA Finals; by the time of the 1979 MLB All-Star Game, broadcasters actively tried to avoid showing him.

+After the 1980 Super Bowl, he discovered televangelist Charles R. Taylor and was inspired to become a born again Christian.
+Shortly thereafter, he began carrying a "John 3:16" sign during his appearances.
 He "appeared behind NFL goal posts, near Olympic medal stands, and even at the Augusta National Golf Club."
 At the 1982 Indianapolis 500, he was behind the pits of race winner Gordon Johncock.
 Stewart would strategically position himself for key shots of plays or athletes.
 He made no money from this and was homeless for a period.
 He is believed to have acquired tickets as donations from supportive Christians.
 Stewart's fame led to a Budweiser beer commercial and a Saturday Night Live parody sketch, in which he was portrayed by Christopher Walken.

 Stewart was briefly jailed by Moscow police at the 1980 Summer Olympics.
 In the late 1980s, he began a string of stink bomb attacks.
 Targets included Robert Schuller's Crystal Cathedral, the Orange County Register, the Trinity Broadcasting Network, and a Christian bookstore.
 The stated intent of an attempted attack at the American Music Awards was to show the public that "God thinks this stinks."